Scrutica

 Source: USITC Executive Briefing (DeCarlo & Goodman, Apr 2022); CSIS March 2022; Reuters (T1)

 Edge weights draw on three signals.
-Supply share (% of customer input from this supplier) is available on ~3.4% of edges; the remaining use a default of 30%.
-Criticality (1–10 replaceability) is editorial for all edges but can be blended with FactSet 3-month stock price correlation (Pearson r, available on ~78% of FactSet edges) when market correlation weighting is enabled.
-The blend formula is adjustedCriticality = w × 5(1+r) + (1−w) × editorial, where w defaults to 0.5.
-For edges without correlation data (WRDS, unlisted companies), editorial scores stand alone.
+Supply share (% of customer input from this supplier) is available on ~3.2% of edges; the remaining use a default of 30%.
+Criticality (1–10 replaceability) comes from three paths: licensed supply-chain database edges (~58% of the graph) derive it from the source’s relationship-rank field, bucketed 3/4/6/8; curated-seed edges (~1%) carry hand-authored editorial scores; the remaining ~41% (a second licensed supply-chain database and CSET-ETO) have no source criticality and fall back to a default of 5.
+Sole-source edges are upgraded to criticality ≥ 9.
+Optional market-correlation weighting (off by default) blends criticality with the 3-month stock-price correlation (Pearson r, available on ~78% of the licensed-database edges; ~45% of all edges) via adjustedCriticality = w × 5(1+r) + (1−w) × current, where w defaults to 0.5.
+For edges without correlation data (the second licensed database, CSET, unlisted companies), the unblended criticality stands alone.
 Sole-source edges retain criticality ≥ 9 regardless of correlation.
-Price correlations are from FactSet Workstation downloads (vintage: April 2026).
+Price correlations are from licensed market-data downloads held under subscription, not redistributed (vintage: April 2026).
 The structural centrality proxy — the product of flow share and criticality — follows Li et al. 2020 (PMC7546950).

-The “total affected compute” metric blends two weighting approaches: for nodes with facility-level FLOP/day estimates, impact is FLOP-weighted; for nodes without FLOP data, impact is weighted by network degree centrality (number of supply chain connections).
-Users should interpret this as an approximation — the topology-weighted component is a structural proxy, not a measurement.
+The “total affected compute” metric blends two weightings: nodes with facility-level FLOP/day estimates are FLOP-weighted; nodes without FLOP data are weighted by network degree centrality (count of supply-chain connections).
+Read the composite as an approximation, not a measurement; the topology-weighted leg is a structural proxy for impact, not a quantity of compute.

 The supply chain graph is assembled from multiple data sources; each edge carries its own provenance and authority tier.